BLavery/SAMD21-M0-Mini/README.md

  - https://github.com/adafruit/uf2-samdx1
  - https://github.com/adafruit/uf2-samdx1/releases/tag/v2.0.0-adafruit.7

-So far I have resisted touching the supplied bootloader, as even circuitPython can be managed, as we see below, while leaving the arduino one there.
+So far I have resisted touching the supplied bootloader, as even circuitPython can be managed, as we see below, while leaving the arduino bootloader there.

 ## Arduino IDE: